 As dancer, fiddler and itinerant instructor, Jim Morrison has been a mainstay of the American morris and sword dance scene since the late 1960s.
 His teaching draws on a broad background in traditional and popular dance and music history, and he has founded several influential groups including Greenwich MM, Albemarle MM, Greenwich Sword and Old Swan Tavern Border Morris.
 A more recent passion, stoked by a friendship with collector/promoter Timmy McCarthy, are the dances and music of Counties Kerry and Cork, Ireland.

 Border Morris, Kerry Sets

-Owen has become a regular playing guitar and mandolin for dances throughout the mid-atlantic.
-His playing excites dancers with its blend of fine musicianship and dancability.
+Owen has become a regular playing guitar and mandolin for dances throughout the mid-Atlantic.
+His playing excites dancers with its blend of fine musicianship and danceability.
 Owen’s current passions and pursuits include Irish polkas, swing guitar, Bach, and Flamenco guitar.

 Dr. Patrick E. Napier

 Pat is an Appalachian square dance caller, author of Kentucky Mountain Square Dancing, storyteller, and Presbyterian minister.
 He is also on the CCDS policy committee.
 This is his fifty-fourth year at CCDS.